squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

    branch will be relatively short-lived and will disappear at the end, when your changes have been incorporated into the codebase.

 4. Next comes the iterative process of making edits, committing them to your clone.
-Do feel free to commit in sensible chunks that constitute a piece of work.
+Please commit in sensible chunks that constitute a piece of work instead of committing everything in one go.

     Remember that fine-grained, incremental commits are much easier to review in than large changes all over the place and with many files involved.
     Try to keep your changes as small and localized as possible and keep the reviewer in mind when committing.
 In particular, make sure to write meaningful commit messages.

 5. Push your work up to your fork regularly.